rbawden/mt-bigscience/README.md

 TODO:
 - script to generate all eval tables
-- check that slurm scripts work (they have been cleaned up a bit) and that they run with the right number of GPUs and amount of memory
 - add citation
 - make sure all outputs present
 - generate BLEU and COMET scores